tomcritchlow/tomcritchlow.github.io/_posts/2024-04-16-active-advisor.md

 * **I work with founders who have conviction and taste, to reach your next phase of growth.**
 * Building audience and attention online requires a combination of market positioning, product and content and that’s the skillset I bring to every engagement.
 * I am equally comfortable delivering strategy and getting hands on in the weeds with you
-* I’ve got a broad skillset - equally comfortable building an investor presentation, a finance spreadsheet and a user research prototype.
+* I’ve got a broad skillset - from building an investor presentation, a finance spreadsheet to a user research prototype.
 * Active Advisory work is typically a ~$6k / month
 * I’ve got a few spots open starting later this year.
 * [Grab a time on my calendly](https://calendly.com/tomcritchlow) if you want to chat.